mbraceproject/MBrace.StarterKit/azure/AZURE.md

 3. Insert your Service Bus and Azure Storage connection strings in the [service configuration](CustomCloudService/MBraceAzureService/ServiceConfiguration.Cloud.cscfg).
 4. Build the three projects.
 5. Publish the MBraceAzureService project.
-6. Of using the hands-on tutorials, insert the same connection strings in [client.fsx](MBraceAzureClient/client.fsx#L15) and connect to your runtime.
+6. If using the hands-on tutorials, insert the same connection strings in [credentials.fsx](HandsOnTutorial/credentials.fsx#L29) and connect to your runtime (see [hello-world.fsx](HandsOnTutorial/1-hello-world.fsx) as an example).